100 Top Tips: Microsoft Excel

 Once your website has been created, it must be promoted.
 Perhaps the most valuable source of promotion is the contact the band already has with potential customers: record sleeves, leaflets at gigs, posters, and press releases.
 Putting the web address on everything the band issues helps to develop loyalty to the site, especially if the site has a memorable web address.

 Exchanging links with other websites gives bands a chance to collect visitors from like-minded sites.
 If you have obvious influences or sound like a well-known band, seek out the leading fan websites and get them to review your music and exchange links.
-You can find them using the Ultimate Band List which lists entries for free and will create a category for your own band if you ask them to.
+You can find them using the Ultimate Band List [link offline now] which lists entries for free and will create a category for your own band if you ask them to.